 (Special) PhD fellowships

-- A single completed and signed copy of the agreement which will be sent to you in mid-July.
+- A single completed and signed copy of the agreement which will be sent to you.

 - Your solemn declaration used to determine your seniority.